 Submissions for the Kurt Schork awards

 The call for 2014 submissions opened on February 3 and closed at midnight (GMT) on Saturday, May 31.
-Winners will be announced in September and the awards will be presented on Thursday, October 30, 2014.
+Winners were announced on September 12 and the awards will be presented on Thursday, October 30, 2014.

 Local reporters and freelance journalists (see definitions below) working anywhere in the world may enter, provided their entries meet the submission criteria set out below.
 You can use an online form to send your article(s) or download a .pdf form for printing, completing and posting with your entry.